Create an association shop in Switzerland: sell merch, tickets and courses online

 Ideal for

-Clubs with 20+ products and their own web presence
+Associations with 20+ products and own web presence

 Occasional sales, small amounts

-Tip: For most clubs, the mini-webshop is the sweet spot: little effort, professional payment processing, enough functions.
-A full webshop is only worthwhile when the club maintains an extensive range and regularly adds new products.
+Tip: For most associations, the mini-webshop is the sweet spot: low effort, professional payment processing, sufficient functions.
+A full-fledged webshop is only worth it if the association maintains an extensive range and regularly adds new products.

 4.1 Define products

-Define which products your club wants to sell online.
-Keep the list short – 5–10 products are enough to start.
+Determine which products your association wants to sell online.
+Keep the list short – 5–10 products are enough to start with.
 For each product you need: name, price in EUR, description (1–2 sentences), a photo and, if applicable, variants (size, colour).
 For tickets: event date, category, available quantity.
-For courses: date, time, course leader, participant limit.
+For courses: date, time, instructor, participant limit.

-Register with a PSP that offers mini-webshops – such as Payrexx Pages, MyCOMMERCE or a comparable Swiss tool.
-Upload your club logo, choose the colours and add the products with photo, description and price.
+Register with a PSP that offers mini-webshops – such as Payrexx Pages, MyCommerce or a comparable Swiss tool.
+Upload your association logo, choose the colours and add the products with photo, description and price.
 Activate the payment methods: TWINT, credit and debit card (Visa, Mastercard), PostFinance Pay.
 Test the shop with a test payment (small amount, then cancel).

 4.3 Sell and promote

-Share the shop link by email with members, post it on social media and print it as a QR code on flyers.
-For pre-orders (e.g. jerseys before the start of the season), set an order window with start and end date.
-For tickets, communicate clearly: «Secure online tickets – limited places».
+Share the shop link via email to members, post it on social media and print it as a QR code on flyers.
+For pre-orders (e.g. jerseys before the season starts), set a ordering window with a start and end date.
+For tickets, communicate clearly: "Secure online tickets – limited spaces".
 For courses, send the link directly with the course confirmation.

-Many clubs sell online AND at the match or event.
-It works like this: The online shop accepts pre-orders (payment immediately).
-At the event itself, the pre-ordered products are ready for collection.
-In addition, you collect walk-in customers via Tap to Pay, card terminal or QR code at the stand.
-The revenue from both channels flows into the same PSP Dashboard.
+Many associations sell online AND at the match or event.
+It works like this: The online shop takes pre-orders (payment immediate).
+At the event itself, the pre-ordered products are ready for pickup.
+In addition, you collect payments from walk-in customers via Tap to Pay, card terminal or QR code at the stand.
+Revenues from both channels flow into the same PSP Dashboard.

-5. Costs at a glance: What does a club shop cost?
+5. Cost overview: What does an association shop cost?

-The following table shows the costs for a typical club shop with 10 products and 50 orders per month at an average price of EUR 40.
+The following table shows the costs for a typical association shop with 10 products and 50 orders per month at an average price of EUR 40.

 Cost factor